 Can I apply for Financial Aid?
 Do you have FAFSA?

-Our Financial Aid advisors are glad to assist you with the process of applying for Federal Student Aid.
-Just call 877-757-8189 and ask to be connected to the Financial Aid Office.
+Our Student Finance Coordinators are glad to assist you with the process of applying for Federal Student Aid.
+Just call 877-757-8189 and ask to be connected to the Student Finance Office.

 Learn more about your financial aid options, including a variety of federal and private lending programs.